2207114/CS220AU-DP-2022/README.md

 **Week 3**

-- Start making connections from my notes to my ideas using what we have learnt so far
+- Start making connections from my notes to my ideas using what we have learnt so far/ round off basic understanding from week 2
-- Consolidate Github syntax to make sure im using it correctly
+- Consolidate Github syntax to make sure i'm using it correctly
+- Look over what Critical thinking, Existential risks and Digital Identities are

 **Week 4**

 - Look at Agile project management/ Waterfall project management.
--  Establish **key words**
+-  Establish **key words**, and explore search engines and tools online.
+-  Download Visual Studio Code
+-  Time keeping